thermostat-project/thermostat-web-gateway-builder/README.md

-Thermostat Web Gateway Builder Docker image
+Thermostat Web Gateway Builder (32-bit) Docker image
 =============================

-This repository contains a Dockerfile for a Thermostat Web Gateway Builder image, which in turn can be used to build a Thermostat Web Gateway image, call this image `icedtea/thermostat-web-gateway`.
+This repository contains a Dockerfile for a Thermostat Web Gateway Builder image, which in turn can be used to build a Thermostat Web Gateway image, call this image `icedtea/thermostat-web-gateway-32bit`.
+This image builds and runs using a 32-bit JVM.

 Environment variables
 ---------------------------------

-The icedtea/thermostat-web-gateway image recognizes the following environment variables that you can set during initialization by passing `-e VAR=VALUE` to the Docker run command.
+The icedtea/thermostat-web-gateway-32bit image recognizes the following environment variables that you can set during initialization by passing `-e VAR=VALUE` to the Docker run command.